top of page

 There was even an exhibit on some of the Hoaxed Footprints compared to Real Footprints.

 A Bigfoot Nest from the Olympic Peninsula.
-The majority of sightings of Bigfoot are on the Olympic Peninsula in Washington.
+The majority of Bigfoot sightings are on the Olympic Peninsula in Washington.
 With nine out of every 100,000 Washington State residents claiming to have seen Bigfoot, and with many of those sightings occurring in or near Olympic National Park, it's the place to be if you want to maximize your odds of spotting Bigfoot.

 Yowie from Australia.